 Although the Ink Business Preferred isn’t a flat-rate card, its categories cover a wide range of business costs and Chase Ultimate Rewards points carry a higher 2-cent-per-point value, according to The Points Guy.
 American Express Membership Rewards points carry the same 2 cent valuation, and The Blue Business® Plus Credit Card from American Express is another flat-rate option with a 12-month 0 percent intro purchase APR (13.24 percent to 19.24 percent variable APR after that) for no annual fee.

-If you decide that you don’t travel enough to warrant the Spark Miles card’s $95 yearly cost, the no annual fee Capital One Spark Miles Select for Business or its cash back sibling, the Capital One Spark Cash for Business, could be good alternatives.
+If you decide that you don’t travel enough to warrant the Spark Miles card’s $95 yearly cost, the no annual fee Capital One Spark Miles Select for Business or its cash back sibling, the Capital One Spark Cash for Business (This card is no longer available), could be good alternatives.

 |Card name||Rewards rate||Annual fee||Welcome bonus|

 |The Blue Business® Plus Credit Card from American Express||